- Home

 Hazardous Waste

-Toxic household materials like motor oil/oil filters, anti-freeze, paints, solvents, cleaners, and old batteries are too hazardous to throw in the trash.
-These products cannot be put into your residential trash because they cannot be disposed of in the landfills without risking contamination to groundwater and they cannot be dumped into storm drains without contaminating our oceans.
+Toxic household materials like motor oil/oil filters, antifreeze, paints, solvents, cleaners, and old batteries are too hazardous to throw in the trash.
+These products cannot be put in your residential trash because they cannot be disposed of in landfills without risking contamination of groundwater, and they cannot be dumped into storm drains without contaminating our oceans.
 They also cannot be dumped into the sewers as they kill the beneficial bacteria needed to treat sewage.

-Important Notification about Batteries (issued on July 28, 2023): OC Waste & Recycling (OCWR) is issuing an alert to remind all county residents and businesses of the importance of proper disposal of hazardous waste, especially batteries.
-Improperly disposed batteries continue to be the leading cause of fires in the waste system, which endangers lives, causes expensive damage and disrupts waste services.
+Important Notification about Batteries (issued on July 28, 2023): OC Waste & Recycling (OCWR) is issuing an alert to remind all county residents and businesses of the importance of properly disposing of hazardous waste, especially batteries.
+Improperly disposed of batteries continue to be the leading cause of fires in the waste system, which endangers lives, causes expensive damage, and disrupts waste services.
 "Batteries can become compacted and punctured when thrown into ordinary bins and subsequently landfills, causing them to easily explode and cause fires," said Tom Koutroulis, Director of OC Waste & Recycling.
-"With the fire season and high temperatures upon us, the proper disposal of batteries and hazardous waste is critical to minimizing these dangers."
+"With the fire season and high temperatures upon us, properly disposing batteries and hazardous waste is critical to minimizing these dangers."

 When visiting any of the four Household Hazardous Waste Collection Centers to dispose of unwanted household hazardous waste, ask for a FREE battery collection recycling bucket - available while supplies last.
-For more information on the proper disposal of household hazardous waste visit OCLandfills.com/hazardous-waste or follow @OCWaste on social media.
-For general recycling questions visit OCRecycleGuide.com.
+For more information on properly disposing of household hazardous waste, visit OCLandfills.com/hazardous-waste or follow @OCWaste on social media.
+For general recycling questions, visit OCRecycleGuide.com.

 Proper Disposal

-It is dangerous and illegal to discard household hazardous waste into the trash, a storm drain, or down the sewer drain.
-Instead, use up the product as intended or take the unused portion to a Household Hazardous Waste Collection Facility.
+Discarding household hazardous waste into the trash, a storm drain, or down the sewer drain is dangerous and illegal.
+Instead, use the product as intended or take the unused portion to a Household Hazardous Waste Collection Facility.
 Uncontaminated used oil, oil filters, antifreeze, and automotive batteries may also be taken to a local certified collection center throughout the County, including most auto parts stores and gas stations.

 Disposal of Household Hazardous Waste

-Orange County has one of the most extensive and efficient household hazardous waste collection programs in Southern California.
+Orange County has one of Southern California's most extensive and efficient household hazardous waste collection programs.
 This includes four permanent collection facilities open five (5) days a week (Tuesday - Saturday), offering fast drive-up and drop-off service.
-Orange County residents can dispose of their household hazardous waste items for FREE at any of the County’s four Household Hazardous Waste Collection Centers.
-The closest collection center for Placentia residents is the Anaheim Collection Center, located at 1071 N. Blue Gum Street, Anaheim, CA 92806.
-For more information about Orange County’s Household Hazardous Waste Collection Program, click here.
+Orange County residents can dispose of their household hazardous waste items for FREE at any of the County's four Household Hazardous Waste Collection Centers.
+The closest collection center for Placentia residents is the Anaheim Collection Center at 1071 N. Blue Gum Street, Anaheim, CA 92806.
+For more information about Orange County's Household Hazardous Waste Collection Program, click here Disposal of Household Hazardous Waste Disposal of Household Hazardous Waste.

 Household Hazardous Waste Items

-Please click here for more information regarding Household Hazardous Waste, including a list of common items you can take to your Household Hazardous Waste Collection Center.
+Please click here Hazardous Waste Headline for more information regarding Household Hazardous Waste, including a list of everyday items you can take to your Household Hazardous Waste Collection Center.

 Examples of Hazardous Waste Accepted